Mariah isn't waiting for a "Dreamlover

 A limo driver named Chris Selletti sued Carey, claiming he wrote the lyrics and has them in an envelope he mailed to himself in 1990.
-His suit was dismissed in court, but Selletti claimed he would open the envelope on live TV to prove his case.
+His suit was dismissed in court, proving that the "mail it to yourself" technique of copywriting a song doesn't hold up.

 Carey sang this with opera singer Luciano Pavarotti at the 1999 benefit concert "Pavarotti and Friends For Guatemala and Kosovo."

 Carey didn't like this song at first, feeling it was too sappy.
 After receiving letters from fans claiming it touched their lives, she came to realize it was a very powerful song and appreciate it for the feelings it brings out in people.

 Carey later said it was one of her favorite songs to perform.
 She explained on Bravo's Watch What Happens Live with Andy Cohen: "It's usually the last song I do if I do it, and everybody's holding up their lighters or their phones and I get a little bit emotional."

 "I'm like, 'How many times have I done this song?'"
 Carey continued.
 "But there's always a specific person out there that has a specific memory associated with the song and I wrote it, so it makes me proud."